CristopherAreche/Pokemon-Website-1.0/README.md

 # Pokedex

-This is a Pokedex created using HTML, CSS, JS and an API.
+Welcome to my Pokemon website!
+Designed with HTML, CSS, and JavaScript, Explore the extensive catalog of Pokémons, learn about their abilities and strengths.